The Lighthouse Autism Center Difference

 Lighthouse Autism Therapy Centers

-While Lighthouse Autism Center is unique in many ways from other autism therapy centers, one of the most important components to the therapy they provide is the one-on-one care each child receives.
+While Lighthouse Autism Center is unique in many ways from other autism treatment centers, some of the most important components of the therapy we provide is the one-on-one care each child receives and the daily opportunities for our learners to practice language during during therapy.

-Each child is assigned to a “pod” of therapists that consists of five to seven therapists who each learn the child’s unique therapy programs and goals.
-By assigning a child to a pod, therapists learn the behaviors, triumphs, struggles and skills of the children within their pod.
-Through one-on-one therapy, a child is not only receiving individualized attention from a therapist who knows their programs, but it also significantly increases the safety of each child at the center.
+During Lighthouse Fusion ABA therapy, each child is assigned to a “pod” of therapists consisting of five to seven professionals, each of whom learns the child’s unique ABA and speech therapy goals and objectives.
+By assigning a child to a pod, therapists learn the behaviors, triumphs, struggles, and skills of the children within their pod.
+Through one-on-one therapy, a child not only receives individualized attention from a therapist who is familiar with their programs and dedicated to their ABA therapy and speech therapy goals, but it also significantly increases the safety of each child at the center.

-Furthermore, in a typical day, a child will rotate among therapists within their pod every 45 minutes to an hour.
-This prevents a child from only learning how to do skills with a certain person and allows them to learn to transfer skills between different people, something that is incredibly important for a child with autism.
-It is this individualized attention and commitment to quality therapy that makes the Lighthouse difference.
+On a typical day at Lighthouse Autism Center, a child will move among therapists within their pod every 3 to 4 hours.
+This prevents children from only learning how to do specific skills with a certain person and empowers them to transfer skills between different people – something that is incredibly important for autistic children.
+It is this individualized attention and commitment to quality therapies for autism that make the Lighthouse difference.

 Together, we can unlock your child’s potential